stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics2.md

 ------------------------------

+## Getting summary stats for downstream analysis and plotting in R##

+In the last session, we got familiar with working with SNP data in VCF files, and doing some basic filtering.
+Now that we have a filtered SNP dataset that has high-quality sites in it, let's look at some different measures of genetic diversity in our sea star population.

+Keep in mind that the diversity of a population primarily reflects its **effective population size (Ne)**.
+Ne is shaped by many different aspects of a species' life history and ecology (sex ratio, generation time, mating system, offspring number, and many more!) as well as the population's history (bottlenecks, population growth).
+As a result, looking at the diversity within populations (and comparing to other populations or species) is a critical step in understanding how ecology shapes genomes.

 Now: Let's take a more in-depth look at the diversity hidden within these sea star data.
 There are many different ways to look at the diversity within populations using SNPs.
 Here are some that we'll think about for today: